Renee Cohen is a financial advisor whose mission is for you to love your money story.

 My initial conversation with clients is understanding their why.
 What's the why?
 What really drives and motivates them?
 What's important to them in the long term?
 And then I can connect their "whats" and build a plan around that.
 But I always joke that the plan is like a car: because as soon as we're done with the meeting, it changes.
 It's like buying a car — as soon as you drive off, it depreciates.

-In my own personal life, one thing that I love is having a new car every year.
+In my own personal life, one thing that I love is having a new car every few years.
 So I lease my car.
 I've always factored a car payment into my budget, and I'd much rather have one and be able to drive to the dealership if something goes wrong or turn it in when I want.
 I don't want to deal with having to sell a car.
 And I won't benefit from purchasing when I'm planning to get a newer vehicle so often.